Shampoo vs Goat Milk Shampoo Bar

 My experimenting:

-• Knowing that my soap is gentle and hydrating I decided to try it.
+• Knowing that our shampoo bar is gentle and hydrating I decided to try it.
 I am happy with the results.
+Otherwise it would not be available to you!

 • The texture of my hair is very soft and no more itching!

-• I have read that a mild vinegar rinse is recommended so I will be trying that and will let you know what I think.
-Update on the vinigar rinse - I did NOT like it.
+• I have read that a mild vinegar rinse is recommended.
+I tried the vinegar rinse and did NOT like it.
 Some people do.
-I am wondering if the water that you use to wash with is a factor.
+I am wondering if the water that is used to wash with is a factor.

-I have been using only my soap for the past 4 months.
+I have been using our goat milk shampoo bar for well over a year.
 At first, I wasn’t sure I would like using it, but after a couple of washings, my hair adjusted.
 I guess it was getting rid of the buildup I had.
-I have used several different varieties and they all seem to work the same for me.
 It lathers great!
-I have tried rubbing the bar on my head as well as lathering it in my hands first.
-Both ways worked fine.
+I prefer to rub the bar directly on my hair vs lathering it in my hands first.
 It doesn’t take much!
-I have a hunch that different water types my affect how your hair acts when washed with the goat milk soap.
+I have a hunch that different water types may affect how your hair acts when washed with the goat milk shampoo.
 We have very nice well water, no softener.

 My hair and scalp feel different than they did when I used shampoo and conditioner but a good different!

 Experiment and let me know!
-I may work on a shampoo bar, but I am not sure yet, so far, the soaps I have to offer seem to work well for me.
 I want to know what others think so drop me a note if you try!

 Back to blog